Phantas0s/garden/content/post/stack-overflow.md

++++
+date = "2021-02-05"
+title = "Why I don't use Stack Overflow anymore"
++++

 More I get experience as a software developer, less I find myself on Stack Overflow.

 What do I use when I have a problem?

 * With a programming language: I just look at the implementation when I don't know the purpose of a construct, or I search in the official documentation.
-* A CLI: man pages are my best friends.
+* With a CLI: man pages are my best friends.
-* My editor: I use Neovim and its help is awesome.
+* With my editor: I use Neovim and its help is awesome.
-* Doing something I really have no clue how to do: I Google it, and maybe I'll end up in Stack Overflow.
+* When I try to do something I have no clue about: I Google it, and maybe I'll end up on Stack Overflow.

 For the last point, I'll always try to find different sources confirming the ideas I can find on Stack Overflow.
 Why?
 Because the gamification system push people to give incomplete or wrong answers.
-I don't think people do that on purpose, it's just that we are naturally attracted to big numbers and rewards, even if they're virtual.
+[I don't think people do that on purpose](https://fs.blog/2017/04/mental-model-hanlons-razor/), it's just that we are naturally attracted to big numbers and rewards, even if they're virtual.
 So some will try to short circuit the system, more or less consciously.

+I'm also aware that I'm living in the shell, so I've access to a lot of good documentation for all my tools.